FeatureBaseDB/featurebase/docs/webui.md

 - `:create frame <framename>`
 - `:delete frame <framename>`

-Frame creation also supports options like `timeQuantum` or `inverseEnabled`.
-When creating a new frame, add options by using the keys documented in [API reference](../api-reference/).
+Index and frame creation also supports options like timeQuantum or inverseEnabled.
+Check the API reference sections for [index](../api-reference/#change-index-time-quantum) and [frame](../api-reference/#create-frame) options to see other available keys.

 - `:create index <indexname> timeQuantum=YM`
 - `:create frame <framename> inverseEnabled=true cacheSize=10000`